Outback 2000–present

 20

 Every Subaru sold in the US, with the data that actually matters before you buy or budget for repairs: documented problems by generation, open NHTSA recalls, and average repair costs.
-Updated as new TSBs and campaigns drop.
+Coverage is updated as records are verified.

 The do-everything wagon